mwengren/NCWCP-python-workshop/README.md

 This course covers the following:

-1. Basics of Jupyter Notebooks and Numpy and masked ARrays.
+1. Basics of Jupyter Notebooks and Numpy and masked Arrays.
 2. Reading tabular files using pandas, basic plotting using matplotlib and reading netcdf files.
 3. Xarrays
-4. Geopgraphicla map plotiing using cartopy.
+4. Geopgraphical mapping plotiing using cartopy.

 <b> Packages covered include </b>: